+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Experimental Case Study: applied on HCP Zinc Coating

 Now, we will push the limits of \psslip to identify plasticity in which slip traces are not trivially identified, predominantly because the slip is diffuse and spread out over the grain.
-While the original SSLIP method \cite{Vermeij2022AutomatedData} performed exceptionally well in such cases (i.e. for FCC and BCC), the added preselection by the Radon transform for \psslip could very well prevent such a good performance here.
+While the original SSLIP method \cite{Vermeij2022AutomatedData} performed well in such cases (i.e. for FCC and BCC), the added preselection by the Radon transform for \psslip could prevent such a good performance here.
 Therefore, we evaluate the identification on two grains which show such complexity and diffuseness.

-The grain depicted in \autoref{fig9} shows a complex deformation pattern, consisting of several sharp slip bands mixed with diffuse slip (\autoref{fig9}(b)). \psslip resolves 8 potential slip systems, all discriminatory, of which 3 systems show prominent slip activity.
-The activation of Basal-1 and particularly Basal-2 were expected due to their high SF and low CRSS, while the (near) absence of Basal-3 slip seems logical as it has the lowest SF of the three Basal systems.
+The grain depicted in \autoref{fig9} shows a complex deformation pattern, consisting of several sharp slip bands mixed with diffuse slip (\autoref{fig9}(b)).
+The Radon transform resolves 8 potential slip systems, all discriminatory, of which 3 systems show prominent slip activity as identified by \psslip.
+The activation of Basal-1 and particularly Basal-2 were expected due to their high SF and low expected CRSS, while the (near) absence of Basal-3 slip seems logical as it has the lowest SF of the three Basal systems.
 However, the Basal slip bands are less discrete and straight as compared to \autoref{fig6} and \autoref{fig7}.
-Additionally, PyrIA-3, which has a low SF (as is the case for all of the preselected non-Basal slip systems), shows high activity, while also having considerable overlap with Basal-1.
+Additionally, PyrIA-3, which has a low SF (as is the case for all of the preselected non-Basal slip systems), shows high activity.
+While Pyramidal-IA has been observed before \cite{Parisot2004DeformationModes}, its occurrence is not common.
+PyrIA-3 and Basal-1 have the same slip direction (Burgers vector) and their activity fields show a certain degree of overlap.
+This indicates that cross slip may be active \cite{Vermeij2022AutomatedData}, although this was not apparent from our previous experiments on bi-crystal specimens \cite{Konig2024TheCoating}.
+Consequently, validation through advanced TEM characterization of dislocations would be required to draw firm conclusions.

-The occurrence of PyrIA is surprising, since it has never been observed in Zn, to the best of our knowledge.
-This may be due to its diffuse nature, which makes it harder to identify using traditional slip trace identification methods.
-Interestingly, Basal-1 and PyrIA-3 have the same $<a>$ slip direction, which provides a strong indication that cross slip is active.
-Cross slip allows non-planar movement in which a dislocation can move from one slip plane to another, sharing the same slip direction.
-It has been identified before in the original SSLIP paper in FCC and BCC \cite{Vermeij2022AutomatedData}.